ssfsx17/sky-islands/core.md

 **Prepare Elemental Armor Resin**:

 - A resin applies the Elemental Armor Resin status condition for 4 status phases.
+  - **Elemental Armor Resin: <Specific>** - Requires that you use armor and/or a shield.
+Incoming damage from the specified element is nullified.
+If this occurs, then one stack of this status is also removed during the status phase.
+The most recent application of this status removes all previous applications.

 **Expert Application of Elemental Armor Resin**: